Trilateration using Unlabeled Path or Loop Lengths: Idea Overview

 \subsection{Loops instead of paths}

-Finally, we now can move to the case where all of our measurements are loops (starting from $\p_1$), and there are no simple edge measurements at all.
-In reality, most of the hard work though has already been done by the reasoning of Section~\ref{sec:included}!
+Finally, we now can move to the case where all of our measurements are loops, and there are no simple edge measurements at all.
+In reality, most of the hard work though has already been done by the reasoning of Section~\ref{sec:included}.

 To reconstruct a configuration of $d+2$ points, we can no longer use the $D$ edges of a $K_{d+2}$.
 We instead assume that we have a specific canonical collection of $D$ loop measurements that we can use to reconstruct $d+2$ points.
 In fact, we will use two types of canonical loop sets: one to reconstruct an isolated $K_{d+2}$, and another to reconstruct a single new point during trilateration.
+When describing these, it helps to have dedicated terms for two particular types of loops.
+So we use \emph{ping} for a loop that contains only two points (and so has length equal to twice an edge length) and \emph{triangle} for a loop that contains three points (and so has length equal to the sum of three edge lengths).

-To reconstruct an isolated $K_{d+2}$ our hope is to find the measurements the lengths of $d+1$ pings off of $\p_1$, and the $\binom{d+1}{2}$ triangles over $\p_1$ and the pinged $d+1$ other points. (see Figure~\ref{fig:pt}, bottom left).
-To add an additional point $v$ during trilateration, our hope is to use $d+1$ previously reconstructed points, along with one ping between $\p_1$ and $v$, and $d$ triangles that include $\p_1$ and $v$ (see Figure~\ref{fig:pt}, bottom right).
-Thus, in the loop setting, we change our definition of allowing for trilateration to mean that our loop data includes sufficient canonical data of this type, to inductively include all of the points.
+To reconstruct an isolated $K_{d+2}$, our hope is to find the measurements of lengths comprising $d+1$ pings with one common point, and the $\binom{d+1}{2}$ triangles that include the pinged $d+1$ points (see Figure~\ref{fig:pt}, bottom left).
+To add an additional point $v$ during trilateration, our hope is to use all of the edge lengths amongst $d+1$ previously reconstructed points, and to find the measurements of lengths comprising one ping and $d$ triangles that include $v$ (see Figure~\ref{fig:pt}, bottom right).
+Thus, in the loop setting, we change our definition of allowing for trilateration to mean that our loop data includes sufficient canonical data of this type to inductively include all of the points.
+In the application described in the introduction, all of the pings and triangles will contain the common point $\p_1$, but we will not require that assumption in what follows.

-With these altered definitions, we can again apply the reasoning of Section~\ref{sec:included} and argue that loop based trilateration will work as well.
+With these altered definitions, we can again apply the reasoning of Section~\ref{sec:included} and argue that loop-based trilateration will work as well.